Postgraduates

 Industrial Placement duration

-The required duration and minimum duration for an industrial placement is outlined in the specific programme specification.
+The required duration and minimum duration for an industrial placement varies by academic School and intake period, and can be seen below.

 The minimum duration is the minimum time required for an industrial placement to be formally recognised.
-If the industrial placement is terminated earlier than this as a result of events outside of the placement students control (for example redundancy, or company liquidation), the following process will be adopted:
+If the industrial placement is terminated earlier than this as a result of events outside of the placement students’ control (for example redundancy, company liquidation or medical reasons), the following process will be adopted:

 1. If the placement student has completed less than two thirds of the duration, they will be supported to search for another placement to take them up to the required minimum duration for the industrial placement to be formally recognised.
 If the placement student does not find a placement to meet this criteria they will be required to be transferred onto the degree without industry and begin the in-house project at the earliest opportunity.